 Capitalizing on Infrastructure Investment

-The transformative ultra-high-speed ground transportation project is a key element of the Cascadia Innovation Corridor initiative, created by multi-stakeholder engagement from the private sector and government as an economic and sustainability priority for the Cascadia region.
+High-speed rail is a key element of the Cascadia Innovation Corridor initiative, created by multi-stakeholder engagement from the private sector and government as an economic and sustainability priority for the Cascadia region.

 Ultra-High-Speed Ground Transportation Studies for Cascadia

 The states of Washington and Oregon, along with the Province of British Columbia, and with support from Microsoft and labor unions, have conducted three separate studies on ultra-high-speed ground transportation in the region.
-These studies looked at the feasibility, ridership projections, economics and funding options for the project.
+These studies looked at the feasibility, ridership projections, economics, and funding options for the project.
 Learn more about how UHSGT might serve as a catalyst to transform the Pacific Northwest.